 It’s no secret that credit scores can open—and close—doors, especially when it comes to financial opportunities.
-But exactly why is it so hard to find an installment loan with bad credit?
+But exactly why is it so hard to find an installment loan online or in person with bad credit?
 And what can you do to even the odds for yourself?
 It’s important to understand the role that credit plays in risk evaluation, and what constitutes bad credit in the eyes of a lender.

 Why Is It Hard to Get an Installment Loan With Bad Credit?

 The short story here is that someone with bad credit is seen by lenders as a risky borrower.
 That means if you have bad credit, the lender thinks there’s a greater-than-average chance that you won’t pay back the loan as agreed.
 Because of that, lenders are less likely in general to make loans to people with a low credit score.